The Ultimate List of Pre-Built Kit Homes: 30 Affordable Green Prefab Homes

 The largest of the House Ports is the Estate House Port which features three cubes beneath the House Port roof.
 It has a whopping 3,072 square feet of interior space, and the square footage beneath the roof is 8,400 square feet.

-Greenfab offers a wide range of modern-looking, sustainable prefab homes.
-Whether you are looking for pre-designed models or a custom-made home, the team at Greenfab can help you build a certified eco-friendly home for your family.
+DVELE (formarly known as Greenfab) offers a wide range of modern-looking, sustainable prefab homes.
+Whether you are looking for pre-designed models or a custom-made home, the team at DVELE can help you build a certified eco-friendly home for your family.

 They have experience with the process of attaining green building certifications like LEED for homes, Build Green, Passive House, ENERGY STAR, and Living Building Challenge certificates.